idnow/de.idnow.ios/eid/README.md

 An optional font name that can be used to replace the bold font used by the SDK.</br>
 _Default:_ System bold Font

+#### fontNameMedium

+An optional font name that can be used to replace the medium font used by the SDK.

+*Default: System medium Font*

+#### fontNameLight

+An optional font name that can be used to replace the light font used by the SDK.

+*Default: System light Font*

 ### Button styles